 A corporation’s inadequate initial investment in its business operations can be a key factor in piercing the corporate veil, as it may suggest that the entity lacks a legitimate commercial purpose.
 This can be a vital consideration in family law, where the court may need to determine whether a corporation is being used to shield personal assets.

-In the context of undercapitalization, an insufficient initial investment can indicate poor financial planning and a lack of commitment to the business strategy.
+In undercapitalization, an insufficient initial investment can indicate poor financial planning and a lack of commitment to the business strategy.
 If the corporation is not adequately funded to achieve its stated objectives, it may be seen as a mere shell or alter ego of its owners, rather than a legitimate business entity.
-This can lead to the piercing of the corporate veil, allowing the court to access the personal assets of the corporation's owners.
+This can lead to the piercing of the corporate veil, allowing the court to access the personal assets of the corporation’s owners.
 By examining the initial investment and financial planning of the corporation, the court can gain insight into the true nature of the entity and make a more informed decision regarding the separation of personal and business assets.

 Inadequate Cash Flow